 Dube, Lester, and Reich assessed teen employment trends in one state where the minimum wage was increased compared to trends in neighboring states where the minimum wage did not.
 Their study finds little difference in the employment trends so conclude that minimum wage increases do not have adverse teen employment effects.
-These two studies are universally cited by minimum wage proponents to dismiss critics.
+These two studies are universally cited by minimum-wage proponents to dismiss critics.

-The results of these two studies are dependent upon assumptions that underpin the specifications of the models used.
-Using a wide range of other reasonable specifications, Neumark, Salas and Wacher estimated that the employment losses from a ten percent minimum wage increase may be even more than the consensus estimated 1.6 percent.
-More recently, Meer and West find the adverse effects of minimum wage increases are most pronounced for younger workers.
+But the results of these two studies are dependent upon assumptions that underpin the specifications of the models used.
+Using a wide range of other reasonable specifications, Neumark, Salas and Wacher estimated that the employment losses from a 10 percent minimum wage increase may be even more than the consensus estimated 1.6 percent.
+More recently, Meer and West found the adverse effects of minimum-wage increases are most pronounced for younger workers.
 Most worrisome, Neumark and Wascher claim that the negative employment effects are concentrated among nonwhite males.

-Many studies also find that adverse employment effects are experienced by workers in their early twenties, especially for those with limited education.
+Many studies also find that adverse employment effects are experienced by workers in their early twenties, especially those with limited education.
 Hoffman and Trace estimated that among non-teens with less than a high school degree, a 10 percent minimum wage increase would lower employment by 3.7 percent.
-In our recent study, we find a smaller but statistically significant adverse employment effect on males but not females, 20 to 24 years old.
+In our study, we find a smaller but statistically significant adverse employment effect on males but not females, 20 to 24 years old.

 While these adverse employment effects may be quite modest, they can only add to the already low employment young workers are experiencing, especially less-educated black men.
 The lack of early sustained employment has adverse long-term effects on this vulnerable group.
 For young black men with low educational attainment, without a sustained work experience, it is likely they will face serious employment difficulties as they age.
-Among 25 to 29 year olds, when those incarcerated are included, Neal and Rich estimated that the employment rate for black and white men, respectively, is 57 and 78 percent.
-It is, however, less than 30 percent for the almost one quarter of black men in this age group who don’t have a high school degree or no more than a GED.
+Among 25-to-29-year-olds, when those incarcerated are included, Neal and Rich estimated that the employment rate for black and white men, respectively, is 57 and 78 percent.
+It is, however, less than 30 percent for the almost one quarter of black men in this age group who have no more than a GED.

-We continue to support modest increases in the minimum wage but their shortcomings further indicate the need for targeted programs to help young men move forward.
+We continue to support modest increases in the minimum wage, but their shortcomings further indicate the need for targeted programs to help young men move forward.
 As has been argued elsewhere, pathways to direct employment, including certificate programs, are critical.
-We believe that expansions of President Obama’s Brother’s Keeper and similar programs, like NYC Mayor De Blasio’s Young Men Initiative should be linked to future minimum wage increases.
+We believe that expansions of President Obama’s Brother’s Keeper and similar programs, like NYC Mayor De Blasio’s Young Men Initiative, should be linked to future minimum-wage increases.

 Robert Cherry and Chun Wang are professor and associate professor, respectively, at Brooklyn College and the CUNY Graduate Center